|Kayak Angling in Cumbria|

 Ennerdale Water.
 Canoeists regularly use the lake but formal arrangements are not well publicised.
 Apparently a permit is required from United Utilities who can be contacted on 01768 772334.
 There is excellent access down the gravel track to a parking area by the lakeshore past the old Anglers Arms hotel but again the formality of this access point is unclear.
 To top it off the situation with fishing permits also needs clarity.
 Best to contact Ian Hurst at Egremont Anglers for an up to date position on 01946 820904.
 If you do manage to get through all the hoops its a beautiful lake with every chance of a nice couple of trout.

 Thirlmere Good access launching and parking at Armboth car park on the western shore.
-Thirlmere offers excellent fly fishing for wild brown trout with some good specimens present.
+Thirlmere is free fishing and offers excellent fly fishing for wild brown trout with some good specimens present.
 It is a water supply reservoir and water levels can drop during dry periods and the summer months.
 Best fished April through to June.
-Fishing permits are available online and through all WADAA permit agents.